simplyblk/Fortnitebuilds/README.md

 # Fortnite-Builds
-Some Fortnite builds reuploaded by blk#6964.
+Some Fortnite Builds reuploaded and maintained by blk#6964.
 Credits to DarkenMoon, Sparten, Macko, Crush and Polynite, also Samicc and Fischsalat for the idea.

 Note: This took too much time and money, why did I do this 😭